Clozure/ccldoc/README.md

     (ccldoc::output-html *d* "/tmp/ccl.html" :stylesheet "ccl.css")

 You can then view the generated ccl.html file in your browser.
 The generated HTML expects to use a style file named ccl.css in the same directory.

+There is also a not-quite-complete LaTeX converter.
+To use it, do `(output-latex *d* "ccl.tex")` and then process the ccl.tex file with xelatex to produce a PDF file.
+The version of xelatex that comes with MacTeX 2014 works.